steveturbek/Designing-Interactive-SVGs-with-AI/images/presentation.md

 ## What We Shall Speak of Today

-- A new (?) way to make interactive graphics
+- A new hack to make interactive graphics
 - A short technical history detour
 - A new framework for designers to use AI
 - A few personal observations